 Harford Memorial Hospital, Inc. and Upper Chesapeake Medical Center, Inc. (collectively, the Hospitals or the Obligated Group) are nonprofit, nonstock membership corporations formed under the laws of the State of Maryland, organized for charitable purposes and recognized by the Internal Revenue Service (IRS) as tax-exempt organizations under Section 501(c)(3) of the Internal Revenue Code.
-Until July 1, 1999, Upper Chesapeake Health System, Inc. (UCHS) was the sole member or sole shareholder of the common stock of each of the following entities:
+UCHS/UMMS Venture, LLC (the Venture) is the sole member of the Hospitals.
+The Venture members are University of Maryland Medical System (UMMS) and Upper Chesapeake Health System, Inc. (UCHS).
+The Venture, a Maryland limited liability company, is organized to coordinate activities of healthcare facilities and other corporate bodies whose purposes include the provision of healthcare services or financial assistance to healthcare facilities in Harford County, Maryland.
+The Venture is also the member or sole shareholder of the common stock of each of the following entities: